marcohuertas/CleaningDataAssignmentDraft/CookBook.md

 * tBodyGyroJerkMean

 ## Combining the train and test data
 The original data set consisted of two sets corresponding to the measurements and calculations obtained for two groups of subjects termed “train” and “test”.
-The data for these two groups was combined into by selecting only the variables in the original sets that corresponded to the mean and standard deviation of the observations.
+The data for these two groups was combined into a single data set by selecting only the variables in the original sets that corresponded to the mean and standard deviation of the observations.

 In this regard, all variables corresponding to the various features with names containing the terms “mean”, “Mean” and “std” were collected from the data set in each group.

 The format of the variables is the same as that in the original data set, except that all names are in lowercase letters and any underscore (“_”) or parenthesis (“()”) were removed.

-For example the original variable
+For example the original variable “tBodyAcc-mean()-X” was transformed into “tbodyaccmeanx” in the new data set “tidydata.txt”
-	tBodyAcc-mean()-X
-was transformed into
-	tbodyaccmeanx

 The meaning of these variables is described below.